BobRay/MyComponent/_build/classes/readme.md

 Most other classes in this structure extend the ComponentVehicle.
 This is where, for many, the top-down methods are contained, unless a specific subclass requires additional functionality.
 In essence, a Vehicle is just an PHP array containing all of the properties of a MODx object.

+Like Component, ComponentVehicle will have the same 4 primary methods.
+These may only be called by an object that is a child of Component.
+Component, however, does not  have to know the organizational structure, below its immediate children, and vice versa.

+### Subclasses
+Most of the subclasses of ComponentVehicle are going to be "shallow" extensions.
+This allows the base code to do most of the work, but gives the object the opportunity to override.

 #### Classes that extend ComponentVehicle
 * ComponentResource
 * ComponentChunk (via ComponentElement)
 * ComponentTemplate (via ComponentElement)
 * ComponentSnippet (via ComponentElement)
 * ComponentPlugin (via ComponentElement)

+### Notes on "Submission"
+It has been advised to me that addMany() doesn't always seem to work right.
+As such, this component will focus on looped use of addOne().